 Each vial contains 0.3 mg of interferon beta-1b (9.6 MIU).
 Nonmedicinal ingredients: albumin human USP and mannitol US.
 Each prefilled diluent syringe contains sodium chloride 0.54%.

 The recommended adult dose of interferon beta-1b is 0.25 mg (8 MIU) injected subcutaneously (under the skin) every other day.
-In some cases, the doctor may prescribe a lower dose (4 MIU every other day) for 2 weeks before increasing the dose to the recommended adult dose.
+In some cases, the doctor may prescribe a lower dose to start, and gradually increase the dose until the recommended adult dose has been reached.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.

 Interferon beta-1b is used with the guidance and supervision of a doctor.
 Your doctor or nurse may ask you to inject the medication at home once they have instructed you and are certain that you won’t have any problems with doing it at home.
 Do not attempt to prepare or inject this medication on your own until you completely understand how to mix and inject a dose.

 Use a different injection site for each dose.
 You should avoid injecting this medication into an area of skin that is sore, red, infected, or otherwise damaged.
 If you are having difficulty giving yourself injections, talk to your health care provider.